 - The local borough where your property is located

-For the 2025/26 tax year, here are typical council tax costs in London:
+For the 2026 to 2027 tax year, typical council tax costs in London are:

 You may also qualify for council tax discounts.
-Single occupants, students, or certain low-income tenants may receive reductions.
+Single occupants, students, or certain low-income tenants may be eligible for reductions.
 You can check eligibility and rates using your borough’s official website or the UK government’s council tax tool.

 Transportation